parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 I opened it with ``7-zip`` to get ``Challenge1.exe``.
 By dropping it into ``PE-Studio`` I gained more information:

 {% codeblock mark:5 %}
-The Image is a fake Microsoft executable    # CompanyName is Microsoft but it is not signed?
+The Image is a fake Microsoft executable    # Company name is Microsoft but it is not signed?
 The Manifest Identity name (MyApplication.app) is different than the Image name The Version Information 'OriginalFilename' (rev_challenge_1.exe) is different than the Image name The Debug Symbol File Name () is different than the Image name (challenge1)